rbleattler/mdop-docs/mdop/mbam-v25/index.md

 >
 > Going forward, the functionality of MBAM has been incorporated into Microsoft Configuration Manager as **Microsoft Configuration Manager BitLocker Management**.
 For more information, see [Plan for BitLocker management](/mem/configmgr/protect/plan-design/bitlocker-management).
 >
-> Customers not using Microsoft Configuration Manager can utilize the built-in features of Azure AD and Microsoft Intune for administration and monitoring of BitLocker.
+> Customers not using Microsoft Configuration Manager can utilize the built-in features of Microsoft Entra ID and Microsoft Intune for administration and monitoring of BitLocker.
 For more information, see [Manage BitLocker policy for Windows devices with Intune](/mem/intune/protect/encrypt-devices).

 ## Outline